clux/rust-meetup-london/source/slides.md

 - can make informers + reflectors on them
 - from there you can basically just start handling events
 - and ensuring that you can reconcile changes
-- but something needs to drive it...
+- Now. something needs to drive it...

 ---
 <!-- .slide: data-background-color="#353535" class="center color" style="text-align: left;" -->